Introduction

 As a rule of thumb, an interface should always be monitored and raise alarms when a failure occurs.
 It should also allow resubmission or reprocessing of a failed message.
 More importantly, there shouldn’t be more than a few alarms raised per day on average from each interface, no matter how critical and high volume it is.
 If there are more than a few alarms per day, it will become too noisy, and people will start ignoring them.
-In that case, there must be some recurring patterns and each of them must be treated as a systemic issue.
-The interface should be rebuilt or updated to handle these recurring issues.
+In that case, there must be some recurring patterns; each of them must be treated as a systemic issue.
+The interface should be updated to handle these recurring issues.

 Case #1: Integration of Intelligent Transport System to Maximo